SonTrungTo/Full_Stack/EloquentJS/ch21/README.md

 * `/public/`: if the url pattern does not match, this is the default path for serving files.

 Incidentally, it wraps the server in an object that also holds its state (talks).

+`this.talks` contains `talks` object whose properties are the titles of the talks.
+We are now adding HTTP methods (thanks to handler) for the clients to use them.